Engineered Wood Floors. Balanced 3-ply engineered flooring.

 Czar Floors 2-layer engineered floors are made with a top layer of solid-sawn 4mm wood.
 The lower layer is made of Baltic Birch 9-ply plywood.
 3-layer engineered floors have identical top and bottom layers (Please read the section “true balanced engineered floors" below for more information).
 Multiple layers are bonded together under pressure.

 How are Czar Floors' engineered wood floors better?

 There are huge differences in quality in engineered wood flooring, and consumers don't know how to compare apples to apples.
 The first thing is to look at the composition of the flooring: What is it made out of?
-Is it a low-grade, three-ply softwood plywood or a high quality plywood (such as the marine-grade Baltic birch used in our flooring)?
+Is it low-grade, three-ply softwood plywood or high-quality plywood (such as the marine-grade Baltic birch used in our flooring)?
 Lower-grade plywood has a greater chance of delamination, where the layers come apart.
 You don't buy a Mercedes-Benz and put the cheapest tires on it, and the same is true with engineered wood flooring.

 The adhesives that we use are a formaldehyde-free composition, ultra-low VOC.